teamdeeson/codex/docs/handbook/roles-at-deeson.md

 6. Acting as the senior expert for complex and tricky problems
 7. Innovation, R&D and creativity within the chapter

+_John Ennew_ is the chapter lead for the technical chapter, supported by _James Wilson_ for front-end.

+_Andrew Larking_ is the chapter lead for the creative chapter (design and user experience).

 #Technical specialisms